 After a discussion with a friend about my oldest child’s uncommon interests and behaviors (What is hyperlexia?), she asked if he ever lined up his toys when he was a toddler.

 “Cause my daughter did that when she was little,” she said.
 “And I would mix them all up, and it would drive her crazy!”

 So it got me thinking, did my son ever line up his toys?

 You mean, like this?
-This is a picture of my preschooler when he was a toddler (21 months specifically) lining up his vehicles.
+This is a picture of my child when he was a toddler (21 months specifically) lining up his vehicles.

 At the time, I was a little panicked.
 Why is he lining up his toys like that?
 Is lining up toys an early indicator for Autism?
-From experience, I know that children with Autism tend to love having a sense of order.
+Does this mean he is autistic?
 Do I need to bring this up to his pediatrician?
 A Google search made me question his play habits even more.

 I am here to tell you today that it is okay if your toddler is lining up toys, and though it may be an early sign for Autism (and that’s okay!), it very well may be developmentally appropriate for him/her to do so.

 There is actually a purpose for toddlers to line up their toys, and they are gaining specific math skills, categorizing and ordering, by doing so.
 Further, it is a precursor to the imaginary play that preschoolers participate in.
 Why it is so disconcerting is that they don’t have the verbal skills or the cognitive reasoning to explain to you that is what they are doing.
 But that doesn’t mean that the skill aquisition isn’t happening!